heddasu/MOL3022/README.md

   ```(venv)$ python manage.py runserver```

 ## Run frontend
+Given that you already have npm installed, you can follow this guide.

+### Access the frontend folder
 In another terminal go into the folder with the command

 ```$ cd MOL3022```